ip2root/ip2root/README.md

 ```

 # How to contribute
+Any contribution would be appraciated (improvement, new exploits, etc.).

 ## Initial access plugin

 Name your python file like this `serviceversionvuln.py` ex: `apache2_4_49RCE.py`, create a config file with the same name but ending with `.ini` and place them in the `plugins/initial_access` directory.
-The config file should follow the following format :
+The config file should match the following format :

 ```ini
 [DEFAULT]